-There are a few cases where Productive can’t account for changes happened after the first invoice:
+There are a few cases where Productive can’t account for changes that happened after the first invoice:

-- Unit type or price changed on the line items of the first invoice
+Unit type or a price changed on the line items of the first invoice

 In the example above - let’s say we’ve changed the hourly rate after the first invoice to $25 / hour.
-A newly created invoice would have line item “$15 x hour x $25 / hour” regardless of the fact that we already invoiced 10 hours before.
+A newly-created invoice would have the line item “$15 x hour x $25 / hour” regardless of the fact that we already invoiced 10 hours before.

 This is when you need to jump in and manually adjust the line items before sending the invoice to the client.